kgarofali/robinson-center/index.md

 ---

-## Welcome to my Robinson Center Saturday Enrichment Program page!
+## Robinson Center Saturday Enrichment Program

-Here you will find information on the class or classes that I am currently teaching as well information on any past Robinson Center classes I have taught.
+## Winter 2016 Astronomy Course: Alien Worlds

+Here you will find information (syllabus, assignments and lectures) for the Robinson Center Saturday course I am currently teaching.
+This quarter the course is entitled "Alien Worlds," and focuses on exoplanets, or planets outside the solar system.
+Students will address the following questions throughout the course of the quarter:

+- How do we detect and characterize exoplanets?
+- What factors determine if an exoplanet is likely to be habitable?
+- How is habitability of alien worlds portrayed in popular shows and movies versus how do scientists view habitable exoplanets?
+- How common are habitable exoplanets and what does this mean for our search for intelligent life on other worlds?

+Please feel free to contact me with any questions: garofali AT uw DOT edu